mackenziehamlett/project1/README.md

 - Freight elevators are used to transport heavier loads to great heights and back down (think of a carvana)
 - Wheelchair platforms push the definition of an elevator but carry out the same function as well as provides ease of access for the disabled
 - Paternoster elevators are used in factory plants to move manufacttured products to different floors in assembly lines

+The interface of an elevator if it is easy to read makes doing all of the common nad rare cases for elevator use easier, however in the event of a poor design the user of the elevaotr is left confused and takes a significant amount of time to properly operate it to accomplish their desired goal.
+In the event of an extremely poor design the elevator could be used wrong, and worse yet in the event of an emergency with a poor interface the user may be left panicking without idea on how to call for help.